Soham-Metha/virex/docs/Instructions/Arithmetic/Subtraction.md

     | 19     | Unsigned 64-bit value | L3 (implicit) |

-    Identified as memonic [#SUBU](#SUBU), SUBU is used to
+    Identified as memonic [#SUBU](#SUBU), SUBU is used to subtract a 64-bit unsigned value  from the L3 register

 </div>
 ### SUBF — _Sub Float value_ {#SUBF}